Kemp: Three common IoT security pitfalls

 Modern attacks can exploit a perimeter-centric defence in no time.

-After malware enters the data centre, it can move easily from sensor to sensor within the centre by compromising just one authorised sensor or using other nefarious methods.
+After malware enters the data center, it can move easily from sensor to sensor within the centre by compromising just one authorised sensor or using other nefarious methods.

 A stricter, micro-granular security model effectively points to the need for unique firewalling of each individual IoT workload.